Pinnacle Alpine Insulation – Arc’teryx Cerium SV Down Jacket

 Standalone Warmth

-When it comes to a standalone warmth, my down jacket of choice is the Arcteryx Cerium SV.
-It goes in my pack on all winter tours.
+When it comes to standalone warmth, the Arcteryx Cerium SV offers the highest level of warmth and packability.
+It packs small enough to stuff in your pack on all winter tours.
 It’s the jacket I pull on if I get cold and wet on a storm day.
 It’s the jacket I know I can count on to keep me warm for extended breaks.
-It’s also the jacket that lets me hang out in comfort on a ridgetop or summit.
-I’ve even been known to wear it on the descent on very cold days.
-And there are also days it never comes out of my pack.
-Nonetheless, I know it’s there should there be a need or an unforeseen delay.
+It’s the jacket that lets you hang out in comfort on a ridgetop or summit.
+I even wear it on the descent on cold days.
+There are also days it may never come out of the pack.
+Nonetheless, you know it’s there should there be a need or an unforeseen delay.

 CeriumSV vs Cerium packed size